Skip to content

 Size Reduction Strategies

-# BAD - Embedding all user data
+// BAD — embedding all user data inflates the token

 }

-# GOOD - Minimal claims, fetch details when needed
+// GOOD — minimal claims, fetch details when needed

 }

-# Fetch full permissions from cache/DB when needed
+// Fetch full permissions from cache/DB when needed

 Access Token vs. ID Token